FOSSEE/st-scripts/multiple-plots.rst

  * How to draw multiple plots which are overlaid
  * the figure command
+ * the legend command
- * how to switch between the plots and perform some operations on each of them like saving the plots
+ * how to switch between the plots and perform some operations on each of them like saving the plots and
- * the legend command and
  * creating and switching between subplots

 .. #[Nishanth]: legend command can be told right after overlaid plots
+.. #[Madhu: Incorporated]

 {{{ Show the "sponsored by FOSSEE" slide }}}